How to Fix Freezing on an Android Phone or Tablet

 If you're experiencing freezing on your Android device, this guide will help you resolve the issue.

-If the menu doesn't show up, continue holding the power button until the device will turns off.
+If the menu does not pop up, continue to hold the power button, and your Android device will shut off.

 Your phone has much less memory, or working space, than your desktop or laptop computer.
 Because of this, there's a lot less room to move, and this forces your phone to move running programs around from working memory to storage, and back again, when you have a lot of programs open.